Customer: Transport for NSW (TfNSW)

 Location: Penrith, New South Wales

-Working within the heart of Penrith to deliver this vital road upgrade saw the McConnell Dowell team collaborate with our customer and develop innovative construction and staging solutions that minimised disruption to the community and commuters.
+Working within the heart of Penrith to deliver this vital road upgrade, we collaborated with TfNSW and developed innovative construction and staging solutions that minimised disruption to the community and commuters.

 The project scope included widening Castlereagh Road and Mulgoa Road to three lanes in each direction; upgrading intersections at High Street - Mulgoa Road and Castlereagh Road - Jane Street; constructing a new rail bridge over Castlereagh Road; and upgrading pedestrian and cycle paths.